-A seasoned environmental litigator, a civil rights attorney, a scholar focused on discrimination law and an expert on public international law will join Tulane Law School later this summer as the newest members of its faculty.
+A seasoned environmental litigator, a civil rights attorney, a scholar focused on discrimination law and an expert on public international law have joined Tulane Law School as the newest members of its faculty.

 One joins the Tulane Environmental Law Clinic, two are Fellows and one is a Visiting professor who will have an affiliation with Tulane University’s Murphy Institute.
 Joining the law school are: